Taypapen/Production_Lipreading/README.md

 ## Pre-processing Dataset

 To Preprocess LRW videos:
-'python lipreading/Crop_and_Preprocess_Videos.py --data-direc <SAVELOCATION> --lrw-direc <LRW_BASEDIRECTORY>'
+'python lipreading/Crop_and_Preprocess_Videos.py --data-direc <SAVE_LOCATION> --lrw-direc <LRW_BASEDIRECTORY>'

-Saved preprocessed and cropped arrays will be saved in SAVELOCATION to be used for training.
+Saved preprocessed and cropped arrays will be saved in SAVE_LOCATION to be used for training.
 Directory Structure is same as LRW Dataset.

 ## Model Training